 How can I book an appointment for my child’s vaccination?

-To make an appointment for your child’s first COVID-19 shot, call your child's health care provider.
-If your child is older than 5, you can also call 434.297.4829 or use MyChart to schedule an appointment.
+To make an appointment for your child’s first COVID-19 shot, call your child's healthcare provider.
+If your child is over the age of 12, you can also call 434.297.4829 or use MyChart to schedule an appointment.

 Are walk-ins allowed?